Please note that this project provides genealogical research support ONLY for OLIVER men who have Y results.

 .
 Some of the men who have not yet had a match to another man in this project, have also shared their genealogy.

-Some men are named Oliveira and are included in this project since the name shares some similar roots.
+Some men are named Oliveira and were originally included in this project since the name shares some similar roots.
 Please see more information on the Oliveira Members Page

 .
-Now that there is a project for the Oliveira Surname, I suggest you join it!
+Now that there is a project for the Oliveira Surname, I suggest you join it and not his one please.

 It is believed that surnames that were passed from father to children did not begin in Great Britain until about 1400. (see http://freepages.misc.rootsweb.ancestry.com/~taylorydna/surname-theory.shtml).
 Although none of us traces our genealogy back that far, this will be the potential limit of using surnames and Y DNA to find common ancestors.